zhexiao/ezhost/docs/usage.rst

 Usages
 ===============

+This document will show you all exist options in ezhost.

-Use user and password to install server
+Use user and password
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you know your remote host's user and password, you can use the following command to install server: